taboca/browser-adaptation-dynamic-theme/README.md

 The idea is to consider how a browser can/should blend with the actual content that the user is visiting, and to specially consider the dichotomy between external and internal browser pages.

-When publishing this work, I have noticed myself using the Mozilla add-on site as a place for UX discussions.
-For example, I have decided to add screenshots however each screenshot aimed to discuss cases.
-At the same time noticed how add-ons sites could be improved around these discussions perhaps.
-If you want to jump to a reflection about the Add-ons site see bellow.

 ## Screenshots and use cases

 ### Automatically matches with master header